 But in general, Coral jewellery is said to make people feel tranquil and calm – especially women evidently, and so it is often given as a present for Mothers Day, and Birthday celebrations amongst ladies, girls and women.
 Coral is said to have protection qualities and to help restore harmony in times of emotional conflict and to work against depression.

 Some say that Coral is like a wise teacher – teaching us to value life – and our place in it.
 Indeed, Coral is said to protect children and is given as a gift to children in many countries.

 Coral jewellery makes the perfect gift for people leading hectic lifestyles.

-SEARCH our online shop for Coral jewellery with meaning
+SEARCH our CENTRAL (Group) STORE for Coral jewellery with meaning

 From the International Colored Gemstone Association: